httpsecure/kembang/README.md

 ## Installation

-You can download the theme manually or
+You can download the theme manually, extract & copy the examplesite go to themes directory or

 Navigate to the root directory of your Hugo site and clone this repository.
 ```